-Sharon Kerr is the owner of Poise and Presents
+Sharon Kerr is the owner of Poise & Presents

-I asked Sharon to tell me a little about herself and she said,” My name is Sharon Kerr I’m mum to a precious little girl, Darcy who is 9 and wife to Joe we’re married 22 years this September coincidentally on the 1st anniversary of my business commencing trading.
-Artistic talents are in both my maternal and paternal families, so my artistic genes come from generations before me and I’m delighted to say my little girl holds the same gene.
-I have always drawn, painted or written in one form or another since my childhood and I always encourage people to try sketching, we all have the ability it just needs to be teased out of us.
+I asked Sharon, owner of Poise & Presents to tell me a little about herself and she said,” My name is Sharon Kerr I’m mum to a precious little girl, Darcy who is 9 and wife to Joe we’re married 22 years this September coincidentally on the 1st anniversary of my business commencing trading.
+Artistic talents are in both my maternal and paternal families.
+So my artistic genes come from generations before me.
+I’m delighted to say my little girl holds the same gene.
+I have always drawn, painted or written in one form or another since my childhood.
+I always encourage people to try sketching.
+We all have the ability it just needs to be teased out of us.

 Sharon is based in Glengormley and has collection points in Newtownabbey and Belfast, although her smaller items can be posted with P&P charges.